baidu/dperf/README.md

 - Detailed statistics：
   - Provides detailed statistics and find every packet loss.
 - Support multiple scenarios：
-  - Stress testing and stability testing for Layer 4 Load Balancer and other Layer 4 gateways
+  - Load testing and stability testing for Layer 4 Load Balancer and other Layer 4 gateways
   - Network  performance testing for servers on cloud
   - Performance test of network package processing capability for NIC and CPU
-  - Can be used as high performance HTTP server and/or client in stress test
+  - Can be used as a high performance HTTP server or client for load testing

 ## Performance
 ### HTTP Connections per Second